team-friendo/signalboost/README.md

     - shows this dialogue

   add-admin -c <channel phone number> -a <admin phone number> -u <url>
-    - adds an admin to a channel on the signalboost instance at url (defaults to prod!)
+    - adds an admin to a channel on the Signalboost instance at url (defaults to prod!)

   create-channel -p <chan_phone_number> -n <chan_name> -a <admins> -u <api_url>
-    - creates a channel with provied phone number, name, and admins on signalboost instance at url (defaults to prod!)
+    - creates a channel with provied phone number, name, and admins on Signalboost instance at url (defaults to prod!)

   create-number -a <area_code> -n <numbers_desired> -u <api_url>
     - purchases n new twilio numbers and registers them w/ signal via registrar at url (defaults to prod!)

   list-channels -u <api_url>
-    - lists all channels active on the signalboost instance at the given url (defaults to prod!)
+    - lists all channels active on the Signalboost instance at the given url (defaults to prod!)

   list-numbers -u <api_url>
-    - lists all numbers purchased from twilio on the signalboost instance at url (defaults to prod!)
+    - lists all numbers purchased from twilio on the Signalboost instance at url (defaults to prod!)

   release-numbers <path>
     - releases all phone numbers with twilio ids listed at given path